 Got a couple of minutes spare?
 Here is a video I made for you.
 Don’t forget to subscribe to my YouTube channel for weekly sewing and craft videos.

 Now layer all your pieces.
 The ribbon should be on the bottom, then the large bow and small bow.
-All should be right side up.
+All should be right side up so all the joins are hidden.

 Stitch through all layers or glue them together.
 If you are gluing, all you need is a thin strip of glue in the center of each layer.
 You don’t need to glue all the way to the ends of the bows.

-Now glue an alligator clip to the back.
+Now glue an alligator clip or comb to the back.
+These bows also look nice when attached to a headband.

 All finished and ready to put in your hair!